wyatt8740/idb/README.md

 commands constantly to make my device do things, so I decided to write a script for it.

+By the way, I had absolutely no idea Facebook had an identically named project.

+I wholly expect theirs is far more capable, at least on Mac OS machines, but I like mine and I will continue using it.

+Due to being a POSIX shell script, my version is quite flexible, and (I hope) rather easy to pick up and hack on.
+I have commented the script heavily, in the hopes that it should even be approachable for someone with next to no shell scripting experience for tweaking.

 ## Usage:

 Note that this is currently slightly out of date; there are more options